gwpachlatko/anything-goes/_posts/2020-02-20-jekyll-lesezeit-howto.md

 ### So, What’s the Story?

 It all started rather relaxed.
 I only wanted to display a word count and the estimated reading time for articles in my German blog <a href="https://gwpachlatko.github.io/emwd">1 Minute Webdesign</a>.
 Since I had never seen these features in German–speaking blogs, I decided to write a nice little script to accomplish as much.
-Since the task was only a matter of minutes, I went a step further and expanded it to display information in various languages.
-And then the project sort of exploded.
+That task was only a matter of minutes, so I went a step further and expanded it to display information in various languages … and then the project sort of exploded.

 I had already been lucky enough to find <a title="See the repository on GitHub" href="https://github.com/oncleben31/jekyll-date-basic-i18n">a lovely solution for German dates</a> (as opposed to the often seen “Denglish” version, using German words but English date conventions) by a fellow who calls himself <a title="Visit oncleben31 on GitHub" href="https://github.com/oncleben31/">oncleben31</a>.